-- A rouche, which is essentially an ascot with a scrunchy four-in-hand knot worn with a wing collar shirt
+- A rouche, which is essentially an ascot with a scrunchy four-in-hand knot worn with a wing collar shirt, which we describe below.

-You may have seen a tie that’s referred to as a “scrunchy tie,” “scrunch cravat,” or “rouche.”
-These are rare, arguably affected, and are only worn with wing collar shirts.
+Overall, it can be argued that a cravat is any type of neckwear worn in a more antiquated style.
+For instance, you may have seen a tie that’s referred to as a “scrunchy tie,” “scrunch cravat,” or “rouche.”
+These are actually Ascot ties worn in a formal fashion and usually with wing collar shirts.
 If anything nowadays is referred to as a cravat, these ascot-like silks fit the bill.

-Interestingly enough, the French call these “lavallières” but refer to regular neckties as “cravates.”
+An interesting additional observation is that the French call Ascot ties “lavallières” but will then refer to regular neckties as “cravates.”

 Where Does The Word “Cravat” Come From?